jianyanglab/dNdS-Fun/docs/documentation/04_Mon_Example.md

 ---
 layout: page
-title: Example (monocytes)
+title: Example (dNdSFun)
 description: ~
 ---
 This tutorial offers an illustrative analysis of the human monocytes data from [Oetjen et al., 2018](https://insight.jci.org/articles/view/124928) using MeDuSA.
 Prior to running the analysis, it is important to ensure that the MeDuSA package has been installed.
-For installation instructions, please refer to the following [link](https://leonsong1995.github.io/MeDuSA/documentation/02_installation.html).
+For installation instructions, please refer to the following [link](https://jianyanglab.github.io/dNdSFun/documentation/02_installation.html).

 ## Input Data